rohhenry/UniversityApplicationWebApp/README.md

 # The source code:
 The source code for this project can be found in the folder: src.
 All the Javascript, html, php, and sql files directly available are the code for the content of the website.

+We used vanilla html, css, php and a bit of bootstrap for the webapp.